NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 ### File Hierarchy and Descriptions

-/all_runs/ contains all of the full experimental repetition records for all sweeps /complete_summary/ contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps
+/all_repetitions/ contains all of the repetition records in all sweeps

+/complete_summary/ contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps
 /complete_summary.tar is a tarball of /experiment_summary/